Arden Fair: Remodels

-Anchor closures
+Anchor changes

 Although Arden Fair was a leading taxpayer up to 2005, its contribution to the city's sales tax income has since declined.
 According to the City of Sacramento, sales tax revenue from the mall decreased from $5.1 million in 2006 to $4.5 million in 2015.
 During the same period, the sales tax revenue from the Westfield Galleria at Roseville increased by nearly $1 million.
 In addition to competition with the Galleria, the decline was attributed to the migration of the region's population to the suburbs and the popularity of the new lifestyle centers developed near them, including Palladio at Broadstone in Folsom and Fountains in Roseville.

 The effects of the COVID-19 pandemic on the brick and mortar retail industry resulted in the closure of two of Arden Fair's anchor stores.
-In May 2020, Nordstrom announced plans to shutter the Arden Fair location, retaining their store in Westfield Galleria at Roseville.
-In January 2021, Sears announced it would close as part of the transition away from its traditional store format.
+Arden Fair shut down operations on March 17, 2020, in response to the pandemic.
+In May 2020, during the mall shutdown, Nordstrom announced that the Arden Fair location would permanently remain closed, while Nordstrom would retain their store in Westfield Galleria at Roseville.
+According to Mark Friedman, the decision to close in Arden Fair eliminated about $5 million in annual sales taxes to area governments.
+In April 2021, Sears closed as part of a transition away from its traditional store format.

 The mall's owner, Fulcrum Property, purchased the vacant Nordstrom building in 2021 and the Sears building in 2023, together nearly a third of the mall's gross leasable area.
-With the new property, Fulcrum intends to introduce a variety of modern national retailers.

 In an effort to reinvigorate the mall in response to the changes in the retail industry, Fulcrum relocated several tenants within Arden Fair in 2024 to make space for additional development.
 The retailers Uniqlo and H&M opened their first Sacramento locations at Arden Fair in September 2024.
 One of the spaces replaced by H&M was Lane Bryant, which had operated in the same location since its opening in the 1960s.
-In 2025, Dick's Sporting Goods announced plans to open Dick's House of Sport in the location of the former Sears anchor.
-The House of Sport concept would be the first Dick's of its kind in California.
-According to Fulcrum in 2024, the mall receives 9 million shoppers per year, an increasing trend that is similar to pre-COVID statistics.
+Other planned developments to Arden Fair included exterior renovations and a redesigned food court.
+According to Fulcrum in 2024, the mall received 9 million shoppers per year, an increasing trend that is similar to pre-COVID statistics.

+Dick's Sporting Goods and Restoration Hardware announced plans to open locations in Arden Fair in 2025, occupying the vacant anchor spaces.
+Restoration Hardware Outlet opened on the lower level of the former Nordstrom anchor in December 2025, occupying 45,000 sqft.
+Dick's House of Sport is one of three planned concept stores in California slated to open in 2027 in the former Sears building, anchoring the mall.
+Redevelopment of the building began in April 2026, with the main entrance doors relocated and parts of the second floor removed to accommodate a central atrium with a skylight and a climbing wall.
+The former Sears auto repair center was demolished for a fenced, outdoor track and field facility around 18,600 sqft.